‘Jurassic’ success: Hastings brewery’s Terrible Lizards judged country’s best IPA

 Brave Brewery has chalked up another win to add to a successful tale of winning ales.

-At a packed New Zealand Beer Awards 2023 held in Christchurch on Saturday, the popular Hastings fermenters picked up best IPA in the country for its new brew, Terrible Lizards.
+At a packed New Zealand Beer Awards 2023 held in Christchurch on Saturday, the popular Hastings fermenters picked up best IPA in the country for their new brew, Terrible Lizards.

 Owners Matt and Gemma Smith, and brewer Kalynn Glasscock travelled to the event and “were delighted” to come away with 13 medals, including the coveted IPA Trophy.